eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 ```

 # Setting Values
+    Status: 🟢
+    Current decisions:
+    Description:
 1. Attributes:
    * It shall not be possible to set attribute values, except once at startup time by its respective responsible provider.
 2. Sensors:
    * There shall be only one client able to set the current sensor value during each arbitrary span of time.
 3. Actuators:
    * ?
 Actuator data points have a current and a target value.
 The current value represents the actual state of the actuator, whereas the target value represents a state desired by that client, who most recently set that target value.
    * Only one client shall be able to set the current actuator value during each arbitrary span of time.
 This client is the provider of the data point.
    * Multiple client may be able to set the target value of an actuator.
    * Only the current provider client shall react on setting a new target value.
 It is expected that the provider tries to bring the current state of an actuator into the state requested by the target value.
 If this is not possible (for some reason), the provider is responsible to reset the state of the target value to that of the current value of the same data point.
      -> This actually not a requirement to the data broker, but to the overall "usage concept" around the broker.
    *?
 If no (active) provider is available for an actuator data point, its current and target value shall be "unavailable".
 A set request to a target value shall be "ignored" and the resulting target and current value shall stay as "unavailable".

 # Atomic operatoins
+    Status: 🟢
+    Current decisions: Kuksa.val.v2 API as well as Databroker implementation supports atomic operations handling sequentially request and responses for all the service methods.
+    Description:
 All data point values set by a single request must be updated in an atomic manner.
 This means:
 1. Set requests must be handled strongly sequentially in the order of reception.

 2. Responses to get requests and notifications on behalf of active subscriptions must represent the state of data points in-between finished set requests, i.e., a single set request (updating multiple data points) must not be interfered with get requests or update notifications.

 # Update notifications
+    Status: 🟢
+    Current decisions: Databroker implementation will only receive datapoints when their values changed.
+    Description:
 1. Update notifications for active subscriptions of multiple data points shall always contain the state of all data points of the subscription even if just one value has changed.

 2. If this behavior is not wanted by a client, it must subscribe data points separately.

 # Access rights
+    Status: 🟢
+    Current decisions:
+      1. Many Providers can update a sensor at same time, just the last value will remain on Databroker database.
+      2. Many Signal Consumers can change the value of an actuator, but only a Provider will forward its value to the Vehicle Network.
+      3. New actuators values will be forwarded from Signal Consumer to Databroker to Provider to Vehicle Network, but Databroker will not be responsible for resetting any value on its Database, just fire and forget.
+    Description:
 1. Sensor (-like) data points: Its value shall be set be a single provider only (at least at a time)

 2. Actuator (-like) data points: Multiple clients may set its (target) value, a single client may act on its last set (target) value and "reset" it.
 Only a single client must set its current value (if there is a distinguishing).